 Understandably, someone who works more hours per week is bound to make more money in gratuities.
 According to the employment website Indeed, a bartender earns additional compensation of $150 per shift/day.

-So, let’s circle back to the numbers above.
+So, let’s come back to the numbers above.
 If a bartender works 4 hours a day at the going rate of $12 an hour, this is what they will be earning in a given year:

 4 (hours) x $12 = $48 for one shift